Dangerous Drugs Lawyer

 According to the FDA, drug adverse events result in more than 4 million visits to emergency rooms and doctors’ offices yearly, leading to nearly 120,000 hospitalizations yearly.
 In the majority of these cases, injuries and illnesses could have been avoided because they were caused by providing the wrong medicine, wrong dosage, or issues with the medication itself.

-As such, if you are injured or made ill by a medication, you may be able to hold the drug manufacturer, prescribing doctor or even the pharmacist responsible for your injuries.
+As such, if you are injured or made ill by a medication, you may be able to hold the drug manufacturer, prescribing doctor, or even the pharmacist responsible for your injuries.
 At Auger & Auger, our team of dangerous drugs attorneys has represented hundreds of victims of dangerous drugs over our 26+ years of experience.
 We know how to take on pharmaceutical companies in and out of court to get you the compensation you deserve.

-Give us a call at (800) 559-5741 or contact us online today for a free, no-obligation consultation today.
+Call us at (855) 969-5671 or contact us online for a free, no-obligation consultation.